cjeng8771/WATCH/README.md

       - Choose an initial state vector for the quadrature sequence or press enter to use the shown default.
       - Choose one of the valid options for taps to use for the quadrature sequence or press enter to use the shown default.
     * Choose a file name for the created IQ file and enter it when prompted.

+> [!NOTE]
+> Information detailing what plain text message/PN code length was transmitted will be recorded in `iqinfo.txt` within the data collection folder from Shout.

 4. Follow all instructions printed to STDOUT for Resource Reservation with the [Platform for Open Wireless Data-driven Experimental Research (POWDER)](https://powderwireless.net/) and Initializing Node Sessions.

 > [!TIP]